-The history of evaluation conducted was presented in the Evaluation Technical Report as follows.
+The history of the evaluation conducted is described in the Evaluation Technical Report as follows.

-Evaluation has started on 2011-10 and concluded by completion of the Evaluation Technical Report dated 2012-06.
-The evaluator received a full set of evaluation deliverables necessary for evaluation provided by the developer, and examined the evidences in relation to a series of evaluation conducted.
-Additionally, the evaluator directly visited the development and manufacturing sites on 2012-02, and examined procedural status conducted in relation to each work unit for the operation in life-cycle support, such as configuration management and development security by investigating records and interviewing staff.
-For the other development sites, the site visits were omitted and the Evaluation Facility determined that the examination details on those of the past CC-certified products could be reused.
+The evaluation has started on 2012-02 and concluded upon completion of the Evaluation Technical Report dated 2012-12.
+The Evaluation Facility received a full set of evaluation deliverables necessary for evaluation provided by the developer, and examined the evidence in relation to a series of evaluation conducted.
+The site-visit to examine the procedural status conducted in relation to each work unit for configuration management and development security has been omitted, and the Evaluation Facility determined that the examination details on those of the past CC-certified products could be reused.

-Further, the evaluator executed the sampling check of the developer testing and the evaluator testing by using developer testing environment at developer site on 2012-03.
+Further, the evaluator conducted the sampling check of the developer testing and the evaluator testing by using the developer testing environment at the developer site on 2012-09.